 The GRFP is a prestigious, nationally competitive fellowship offered by the National Science Foundation.
 It provides three years of financial support for beginning graduate study leading to a research-based master's or doctoral degree in the STEM disciplines.

 The fellowship includes a $34,000-per-year stipend for three years.
-Additionally, each Fellow receives a tuition waiver via a cost-of-education allowance that is awarded to the graduate institution.
+Additionally, each Fellow receives a tuition waiver via a $12,000 annual cost-of-education allowance that is awarded to the graduate institution.
 After one year of graduate study, Fellows become eligible to apply for international research funding support through Graduate Research Opportunities Worldwide (GROW) and Graduate Research Internship Program (GRIP).
-Access to supercomputing resources, supplemental funding for researchers with disabilities, and a provision for family medical leave are also offered.
+Fellows may request access to cyberinfrastructure resources, including supercomputing time, through the Extreme Science and Engineering Discovery Environment (XSEDE).
+Supplemental funding for researchers with disabilities and a leave provision for dependent care issues are also offered.

 *Always refer to the current NSF-GRFP Solicitation for official eligibility information.

-The GRFP competition normally opens in August with deadlines in late October.
-Awards are announced the following spring.
+The GRFP competition opens in late summer with submission deadlines in late October.
+Awards are offered the following spring.
 Fellows must commence graduate study in the summer or fall after accepting the award.
-About 2,000 fellowships will be offered, pending availability of funds.
+About 2,000 fellowships will be offered.

 Whereas the National Science Foundation awards grants to investigators to fund their research, the Graduate Research Fellowship Program funds students who are training to become well-rounded researchers.
 It's a fine distinction, but an important one.